 “We’ve been together for 6 months now but I’ve never actually had sex with him,” says Kylie, a fashion designer in Ohio.
 She adds, “Now that we have been together for a while and do feel closer, I’m considering getting more intimate with him.
 Intimacy is a big part of a real relationship and I’d like for us to be more compatible in that regard.”

-Now that you’ve spent so much time together, you should be able to see yourself having sex with your partner.
+If you’ve ever wondered, “Where should you be 6 months into a relationship?” knowing your stance on physical intimacy with your partner is a must.
 Even if you decide to wait till the one-year mark or maybe even till marriage, that’s completely okay, we don’t mean to force you here.
 We are just trying to tell you that you should still be mentally open to the idea and comfortable with the idea of it perhaps happening.

 If you’ve already had sex, then that’s good too, but you have your own set of things to consider.
 How is your sexual compatibility?
 Most couples struggle the first time with each other as it takes time to understand each other’s rhythms.
 So, maybe you have to consider this.
 Either way, the 6 month relationship is the time to think and discuss these things.

 Related Reading: Sexual Compatibility – Meaning, Importance And Signs

 Since time immemorial, the partner’s friends have always played a huge role in relationships, a bigger role than even needed sometimes.
 Getting along with your partner’s friends is a big deal, so when you’re trying to solve 6 month relationship problems, this is something you need to consider.